 Delays in getting into a hospital aren't just inconvenient, they can also impact the care a patient receives or the ability of a family to visit a patient during their hospital stay.
-Despite efforts to initiate a patient transfer, in the last week, one person waited for more than five hours to be transferred to a different ICU.

-Patients needing a transfer\
+Patients needing a transfer

-\People who needed to be transferred to another hospital for higher levels of care.
+^{}People who needed to be transferred to another hospital for higher levels of care.
 Not all patients who need to be transferred have COVID-19.

-Wait time to find an ICU Bed\\
+Wait time to find an ICU Bed

-\\The time for hospital staff to locate an available ICU bed.
+^{}The time for hospital staff to locate an available ICU bed.
 Does not include transfer or transportation time.